 Our study looks specifically into the water quality of Cozine Creek, located in Yamhill County, Oregon.
 The goal of our study was to determine how water quality variables compared among our sampling sites in 2017 and across the years from 2011 to 2017.
 We used the definition of water quality as determined by measuring physical, chemical, and biological characteristics.
 We measured dissolved oxygen (DO), biochemical oxygen demand (BOD), pH, temperature, flow, turbidity, macroinvertebrates, bacterial counts, nutrients, and surrounding vegetation.
 To present a better understanding to the measurements of the water quality variables, we compared the measurements to the scientifically known parameters of healthy salmonid habitat, since the presence of salmon indicates a healthy watershed.
 Our data suggest that the overall quality of our three sites along Cozine Creek is poor, and there was little to no improvement of water quality when compared to previous years' data.
 It is likely that the water quality can be attributed to agricultural and urban runoff possibly containing waste, storm water, pesticides, fertilizer, and other chemicals.

 Berg, Noah; Cooksy, Hayden; Esparza, Gabrielle; Huizinga, Kyle; Muellner, Peri; Sabado-Halpern, Mehana; and Sende, Connor, "Examining Water Quality along Cozine Creek" (2017).
-ENVS Student Papers.
+Environmental Studies Student Papers.
 Paper.
 Submission 1.